blamkin86/StatsAssignment/README.md

 run mvn clean verify (this will execute all the unit and integration tests)

-To use the library in your own class, either reference locally, or build and publish to a maven repo - version (pom.xml)
+# To run the executable jar
+From within the repo folder:

+java -jar target/statsassignment-1.0-SNAPSHOT.jar < src/main/resources/exampleactions.json

+will run the executable with the assignment inputs, and provide output

+You can also run the jar with your own inputs, piped to the running jar